mrtruongvu/hugo-static-app/content/_index.md

 ---
-description: "Turn your next trip into an adventure!
-Get the best hiking tips and plans that you can fit in every itinerary!"
+description: "Welcome to my little corner of the web!
+I'm Truong, sharing blog posts about the best hikes, tech that inspires me, and snippets of my life.
+Check out my hiking blog for tips and routes that’ll turn your next trip into an adventure!"
 ---

 👋